-Payette is pleased to announce the 2017 recipient of the Payette Sho-Ping Chin Memorial Academic Scholarship, Olivia Huang.
-The scholarship, offered through the The Architects Foundation, was established to encourage the continuing education of female students in architecture and named in the memory of Sho-Ping Chin FAIA, long-time Payette principal.
-Throughout her career Sho-Ping was an impactful mentor and instilled her teams with a sense of camaraderie and commitment to design.
+Payette is pleased to announce that architecture student Orli Hakanoglu is the 2018-2019 recipient of the Payette Sho-Ping Chin Memorial Academic Scholarship.
+The scholarship, offered through The Architects Foundation, was established to encourage the continuing education of female students in architecture and named in the memory of Sho-Ping Chin FAIA, long-time Payette principal.
 As a founder of the AIA Women’s Leadership Summit, held biennially, Chin was instrumental in defining the national discourse for Women in Design.
 Sho-Ping was also known for her commitment to design high caliber spaces for those in need.

 Architects Foundation announces winner of the Payette Sho-Ping Chin Memorial Academic Scholarship